ChristianHiland/PyKorean/README.md

 Korean to English
 English to Korean

-# PYKO
+# How to use

+This is how you use it

+You import it as:
+module

-This is how you use it you type module. and then the language you are typing in.
+you type module. and then the language you are typing in.

 EX:
 module.english.korean()